 A Forbes article suggests that in Europe, there are 294 million cars on the road.
 Today, Germany has the highest adoption of carpooling, with France coming in second.
 Markus Barnikel, CEO of leading German carpooling company, Carpooling.com, says, “In 2011, we’ve calculated that more than 27 million gallons of gas have been saved and 205,000 tons of CO2 were not released because of our service; that’s a huge savings not only of resources and euros but an incredible step in the right direction”.

-Whether it’s enabling employees to purchase a bicycle at a discounted price or subsidising their public transport costs, including mobility benefits as part of your benefits package is not only a great way to attract Generation Z to your organisation but to also promote employee fitness and wellbeing.
+Whether it’s enabling employees to purchase a bicycle at a discounted price or subsidizing their public transport costs, including mobility benefits as part of your benefits package is not only a great way to attract Generation Z to your organization but to also promote employee fitness and wellbeing.